buildkite/docs/pages/integrations/sso.md

 ## Frequently asked questions

 ### Can some people in the organization use SSO and others not?
 Yes, team maintainers can select whether a user is 'required' to use SSO or whether it is 'optional'.
-This setting can be found in the team settings.
+This setting can be found in the user settings within the organization's settings page.

 ### Do you support JIT provisioning?
 Yes, we do.